-Once the capital of Myanmar, Yangon today is the largest city in the country counting 5.2 million people its inhabitants.
+Once the capital of Myanmar, Yangon today is the largest city in the country counting 5.2 million people inhabitants.
 Almost all visits to Myanmar start in Yangon because the country’s major international airport is located here.
 There are many things you may not know before coming to Yangon.
 Many travelers just plan it for a quick stop before heading to other destinations.
 But Yangon is worth more than that.
-Our Yangon Travel Guide will help you to explore things which are awaiting you.
+Our Yangon Travel Guide will help you to explore things that are awaiting you.

 Table of Contents